Maphoz/BioGaze/README.md

   - `-p`, `--parse`: Perform face parsing.
   - `-o`, `--output`: Specify an optional output path to save processed images.
 If not provided, processed images are saved in the default directory.

+---

+### specific_checks.py

+The `specific_checks.py` script allows you to perform specific checks on an image to evaluate various quality and compliance standards.
+You can specify which checks to run using a list of integers corresponding to different checks or write `all` to run all available checks.

+#### Usage

+"bash
+python specific_checks.py -i <image_path> -c <checks_list>
+"

+- **Required Arguments**:
+  - `-i`, `--input`: Path to the image file for analysis.
+  - `-c`, `--checks`: A list of integers representing checks to perform (e.g., `0 2 6 7`) or the option `all` to perform all checks.

+- **Optional Argument**:
+  - `--list-checks`: Use this flag to display all available checks and their descriptions.

+#### Available Checks

+You can view a list of available checks by running:

+"bash
+python specific_checks.py --list-checks
+"

+This will display all checks with their corresponding IDs, such as `HEAD_WITHOUT_COVERING`, `EYES_OPEN`, etc.

+#### Output

+After execution, the script provides a result for each specified check, indicating if the image meets each respective criterion.